 The Old Style Siamese Club in the UK, and the Prestwick-Beresford Old-Style Siamese Breed Preservation Society (PREOSSIA) in the United States, work to promote and encourage the breeding of these beautiful and healthy cats.

 The type of Siamese cats found in many show rings today are known as modern Siamese or 'show-style'.
 They're the easiest of all to identify, having the most extreme body shape.

 Show-style cats are slight, fine-boned, and long and thin all over, with long thin bodies, necks and tails and sharply triangular heads with large ears.
 They also have longer muzzles and a straighter nose than the two previous types of Siamese cats.

 Cats of this type are very elegant, but breeding towards this body shape led to some quite serious health problems in the past.

 The trend towards smaller heads and larger ears resulted in some cases in visible birth defects, with kittens even being born with eyes on the sides of their heads.

 There were also cases of organ damage including cardiomyopathy and kidney failure, shortening the lives of many examples of this type of cat.

-Traditional, Old-Style or Extreme Wedge, the different types of Siamese cats are all beautiful and there's certainly no best or worst.
+Applehead, old-fashioned or modern, the different types of Siamese cats are all beautiful and there's certainly no best or worst.
 It's all a matter of individual preference.

-My particular favorite is the Old-Style Siamese because this is the type of cat that I grew up with.
+My particular favorite is the old-fashioned Siamese because this is the type of cat that I grew up with.
+How about you?